News presenter: History

 The role of the news presenter developed over time.
 Classically, the presenter would read the news from news "copy" which they may or may not have helped write with a news writer.
 This was often taken almost directly from wire services and then rewritten.
 Prior to the television era, radio-news broadcasts often mixed news with opinion and each presenter strove for a distinctive style.
 These presenters were referred to as commentators.
 The last major figure to present commentary in a news broadcast format in the United States was Paul Harvey.

 With the development of the 24-hour news cycle and dedicated cable news channels, the role of the anchor evolved.
 Anchors would still present material prepared for a news program, but they also interviewed experts about various aspects of breaking news stories, and themselves provided improvised commentary, all under the supervision of the lead (or main) producer, who coordinated the broadcast by communicating with the anchor through an earphone.
 Many anchors help write or edit news for their programs, although modern news formats often distinguish between anchor and commentator in an attempt to establish the "character" of a news anchor.
 The mix of "straight" news and commentary varies depending on the type of program and the skills and knowledge of the particular anchor.

-Etymology of "anchor"
+Origin of the term anchor

 The terms anchor, anchorman, or anchorwoman are derived from the usage common in relay racing, specifically the anchor leg, where the position is typically given to the fastest or most experienced competitor on a team.
-In 1948, "anchor man" was used in the game show "Who Said That?" to refer to John Cameron Swayze, who was a permanent panel member of the show, in what may be the first usage of this term on television.
+In 1948, "anchor man" was used in the game show Who Said That? to refer to John Cameron Swayze, who was a permanent panel member of the show, in what may be the first usage of this term on television.
 The anchor term then became commonly used by 1952 to describe the most prominent member of a panel of reporters or experts.
 The term "anchorman" also was used to describe Walter Cronkite's role at the Democratic and Republican National Conventions, where he coordinated switches between news points and reporters.

 The widespread claim that news anchors were called "cronkiters" in Swedish has been debunked by linguist Ben Zimmer.